rscarson/rustyscript/readme.md

 The table below lists the available features for this crate.
 Features marked at `Preserves Sandbox: NO` break isolation between loaded JS modules and the host system.
 Use with caution.

+Please note that the `web` feature will also enable fs_import and url_import, allowing arbitrary filesystem and network access for import statements

 | Feature     | Description                                                                                       | Preserves Sandbox | Dependencies                                                        |
 |-------------|---------------------------------------------------------------------------------------------------|------------------|----------------------------------------------------------------------|
 |console      |Provides `console.*` functionality from JS                                                         |yes               |deno_console                                                          |